-The purpose of a unit assessment is to provide data for program improvement and for reflection and validation of the central goals and values of the unit (Schnackenberg, Zadoo, & Aubrey, 2007; Kimball, Harriman, & Hanley, 2002; NCATE, 2001).
+The purpose of a unit assessment is to provide data for program improvement and for reflection and validation of the central goals and values of the unit (Schnackenberg, Zadoo, and Aubrey, 2007; Kimball, Harriman, & Hanley, 2002; NCATE, 2001).
 The unit assessment of the College of Education uses a combination of qualitative and quantitative data, gathered directly and indirectly, specifically designed to answer key questions related to program quality (Gall, Gall, & Borg, 2003; Pepper & Hare, 1999).
-Data are gathered from multiple stakeholders and the results shared back to stakeholders to create a broad professional community to support program quality.
-The assessment system is designed to be rigorous, reflective, ongoing, and integrally tied to the principles and standards of the unit while correlating with the university assessment system
+Data are gathered from multiple stakeholders and the results shared with stakeholders to create a broad professional community to support program quality.
+It is designed to be rigorous, reflective, ongoing, and integrally tied to the principles and standards of the unit.
+It is also designed to correlate with the university assessment system

-The assessment system has been expanded in depth, breadth, and rigor, since the visit of the IRTE Team in fall 2010.
+The assessment system has been expanded and deepened, increasing in depth, breadth, and rigor, since the visit of the IRTE Team in fall 2010.
 The assessment system examines candidate admission, progress, and achievement; program effectiveness; and unit effectiveness, as defined by the vision and mission of the university, the unit, and each individual program.